cheapandfair/cheapandfair-template/README.md

 First create a `config.toml` file in the root of the repository with the following content:
+Customize the `UUID`, `FOLDER` and `DOMAIN` fields with the values of your Globus Guest Collection from the "Overview" page:

 ```toml
 # The following refer to the destination collection, where the data will be copied to and that will serve as backend for the data portal